PawliczakT/PingPong/e2e/README.md

 10. Checking the achievements tab and verifying unlocked achievements
 11. Checking the settings and app information

-This test ensures that all major features of the application work together correctly, providing confidence that implementing new features won't break existing functionality.
+This test ensures that all major features of the application work together correctly, providing confidence that implementing new features won'init break existing functionality.

 ## Customizing Tests